Extremal affine subspaces and Khintchine-Jarn\'ik type theorems: Khintchine-Jarn i k type theorems

 Then for any decreasing function $\psi:\N\to\R_{>0}$ such that

 we have

 For the case $s=d$, the conclusion holds in the stronger sense that $\mathcal{S}_n(\psi) \cap \mathcal{L}$ has full $d$-dimensional Hausdorff measure in $\mathcal{L}$. \end{thm}

+It remains to be seen whether our ubiquity approach can be modified to prove the inhomogeneous version of Theorem \ref{JTD} (that is, replacing $\mathcal{S}_n(\psi)$ by $\mathcal{S}_n(\psi,\bm{\theta})$ ).
+Previously this has been successfully done for nondegenerate curves using techniques from geometry of numbers \cite{BVV11,BVVZ21}.

 The range \eqref{RangeOfS-Div} is the same as \eqref{RangeOfS-Conv} when $\omega\ge m$, but the former is shorter when $\omega<m$.
-Anyways, these two theorems, when combined together, give a complete Jarn\'{i}k type theorem for affine subspaces with $s$ in the range \eqref{RangeOfS-Div}.
-In particular the reverse implication part of Theorem \ref{KT} (the main substance therein), namely, $\mathcal{L}$ is of Khintchine type when $\omega(A)<n$, follows immediately on replacing the $d$-dimensional Hausdorff measure $\mathcal{H}^d$ with the induced Lebesgue measure $|\cdot|_\mathcal{L}$ since these two measures are comparable.
+So the above two theorems, when combined together, give a complete Jarn\'{i}k type theorem for affine subspaces with $s$ in the range \eqref{RangeOfS-Div}.

+\begin{cor} Let $\mathcal{L}$ and $A$ be the same as with Theorem \ref{JTC}, and suppose that $s$ is a real number satisfying \eqref{RangeOfS-Div}.
+Then for any decreasing function $\psi:\N\to\R_{>0}$ we have